karlok/godotui-essentials/addons/godotui_essentials/DOCUMENTATION.md

 - **Issue**: You get errors like "Invalid get index 'BUTTON_SCENE' on base 'GDScriptNativeClass'".
 - **Solution**: Make sure you're accessing GUIPaths after the plugin is initialized.
 If you're using it in an autoload script, make sure your autoload has a higher priority than GUIPaths.

+#### "Non-equal opposite anchors" Warning
+- **Issue**: You see warnings like "Nodes with non-equal opposite anchors will have their size overridden after _ready()".
+- **Solution**: This is a common Godot warning when working with anchored controls.
+The components have been updated to handle this internally, but if you're creating your own UI elements:
+  1. Use `GUIResponsiveSingleton.set_safe_size(control, size)` and `GUIResponsiveSingleton.set_safe_position(control, position)` when setting size/position on controls with anchors
+  2. Or use `control.set_deferred("size", size)` and `control.set_deferred("position", position)` directly
+  3. When possible, use layout containers (VBoxContainer, HBoxContainer, etc.) instead of manually setting sizes

+  **Note about editor warnings**: You might still see this warning when adding components in the editor.
+This is normal and won't affect runtime behavior.
+The warning appears because the editor is detecting that you're resizing a control that has non-equal anchors.
+You can safely ignore these warnings when working in the editor.

 #### Responsive Design Not Working
 - **Issue**: UI elements don't adapt to different screen sizes.
 - **Solution**: Ensure you've set `use_responsive_sizing = true` on your components and that you're connecting to the window's `size_changed` signal to update your layout.